viczhuravlev/gramr-ui/README.md

 ## Description

+The idea of a project in creating a library without dependencies and with maximum functionality.
-I decided not to support IE, so I will create theming with CSS variables and
+I decided not to support IE, so I will create theming with CSS variables and it will allow for powerful customization of your theme.
+I aim for full coverage with types and against the use of any.

 ### The tech stack is: